 Wyre Bash will then refresh the installers for your mods (this will take around a minute or two to complete)

-To install / uninstall mods from here, simply right click and select the appropriate option
+To install or uninstall mods from here, simply right click and select the appropriate option

-Nexus Mod Manager is a very easy to use mod organiser with an excellent interface.
+Nexus Mod Manager is an easy-to-use mod organiser with an excellent interface.
 It is designed for beginners and allows you to very easily download, install, uninstall and update your mods.
 It will also manage your load order automatically.
-My hub on Nexus Mod Manager can be found here:

-Mod Organizer is also a tool that will assist you organising your ;mods.
+Mod Organizer is also a tool that will assist you in organising your mods.
 It does everything that Nexus Mod Manager does, but it also offers unique tools such as

 - Profiles which allow you to have multiple mod lists and configuration files